Find the dental plan in New Hampshire that’s right for you.

 Not all insurers that offer medical plans through the New Hampshire exchange include pediatric or adult dental coverage with their health plans, but stand-alone plans are available for purchase.

 Frequently asked questions about dental coverage in New Hampshire

 How much does dental insurance cost in New Hampshire?

-IHC Specialty Benefits reports that the average monthly premium for a stand-alone family dental plan sold in New Hampshire over a two-year period (2020-2021) was $40.59.
-(Typical family size was 1.2 to 1.4 persons.)
+IHC Specialty Benefits reports that the average monthly premium for a stand-alone family dental plan sold in New Hampshire in 2023 was $55.26.

 If a family is purchasing coverage through the health insurance exchange, the premiums associated with pediatric dental coverage may or may not be offset by premium tax credits (premium subsidies).
 Here’s more about how that works, depending on whether the health plan has integrated pediatric dental benefits.

 Are stand-alone pediatric dental plans on the exchange ACA-compliant?